outerpasta/docopter/README.md

 ## Synopsis

-A script runner that parses scripts that use docopt and creates web forms for them.
+A script runner that parses scripts that use docopt and creates web forms for executing them.
 Script output is shown in realtime using websockets.

 Currently only python and bash are supported.